• Skip to primary navigation

 Finding Businesses

 GPS has evolved dramatically since its introduction.
-Companies now have significant control over their supply-and-demand practices.
+Companies now have significant control over their supply and demand practices.
 Another area that can drive profits is when customers are in control.
-GPS isn’t just popular for navigating or tracking â€” it’s also a way to find businesses nearby or at a specific location.
+GPS isn’t just popular for navigating or tracking — it’s also a way to find businesses nearby or at a specific location.

 Google Maps, for example, has a feature that allows users to search for nearby establishments.
-This ranges from gas stations to restaurants, cafes, malls, shops, and more.
+This ranges from gas station to restaurants, cafes, malls, shops, and more.
 As companies improve their listings on Google or elsewhere, they stand out more to consumers.
 Thus, they bring in more profit with the simple use of GPS.

 This innovation is useful for people who are new residents, are traveling or just want to discover new places by them.
 GPS fosters this connection and ultimately provides customer satisfaction with a profit for businesses.